IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 Serverless platforms typically support the management and deployment of Serverless functions either using

 - **Functions directly** where the
-  - Provider uses an orchestration system optimized for Function-as-a-Service (FaaS)
+  - Provider uses an orchestration system _optimized for Function-as-a-Service (FaaS)_.
-  - Functions are loaded and run on pre-configured, language-specific runtimes
+  - Functions are loaded and run on pre-configured, language-specific runtimes.
 - **pre-packaged Containers** where the
   - Provider uses _Container-as-a-Service (CaaS)_ container-orchestration platforms like [Kubernetes](https://kubernetes.io/) and treat them as single-function applications.
   - Developer must package functions within containers along with any necessary language dependencies and a service framework that can handle HTTP network requests, invoke the functions and return responses.